Extensions to Delphi

 type MyInt = Integer; // type declarations are always frozen

-const k = Sqrt(16); // k is frozen, because Sqrt and 16 are frozen
+const k = Sqrt(16); // k is frozen, because Sqrt is pure and 16 is frozen

 var j: Integer; // variables are not frozen